CAT4 Test: The Complete Guide [2024]

 The CAT4 Test (Cognitive Abilities Test) is a widely used assessment in the UK and Ireland that goes beyond traditional measures of verbal skills.
 CAT4 is a powerful diagnostic tool for baseline assessment or tracking pupil progress.
 It is also part of the entrance examination process for many selective schools.

-Read on to discover detailed explanations and CAT4 Test practice questions and understand how this assessment can provide valuable insights into cognitive strengths and weaknesses.
+Read on to discover detailed explanations and CAT4 Test practice questions for levels C-D and E-F, and understand how this assessment can provide valuable insights into cognitive strengths and weaknesses.

 Practice CAT4 Test Questions